Our Company Name: Chagrin Valley Soap

 Voila, now you see why we use the word Chagrin.

-Our motto "Harnessing the Power & Simplicity of Nature" comes from the majestic beauty of nature that surrounds me in the Chagrin Valley and which continues to be my inspiration for "all things natural."
+Our company motto "Harnessing the Power & Simplicity of Nature" comes from the simple beauty of the community I call home.
+The splendor of nature that surrounds me continues to be my inspiration for "all things natural."

 For those interested here is a bit of the history of the area.